Frequently Asked Questions

 Basal Metabolic Rate (BMR) represents the minimum amount of energy needed to keep your body functioning.
 Basically it’s the amount of calories you would burn if stayed in bed all day.

-Your BMR is used to help calculate your TDEE (total daily energy expenditure), which in turn is used to calculate your Daily Calorie Limit.
+Your BMR is used to help calculate your TDEE (total daily energy expenditure), which in turn is used to calculate your Daily Calorie Intake.

 There are several different ways to calculate BMR, we use the Harris Benedict Equation: